-At June 30, 2023, the Company had cash of \$2,912,920 available to fund its operations.
+As reflected in the accompanying financial statements, for the nine months ended September 30, 2023, the Company recorded a net loss of \$4,054,774 and used cash in operations of \$3,391,142.
+At September 30, 2023, the Company had cash of \$5,105,611 available to fund its operations.
 Because the Company is currently engaged in various early-stage clinical trials, it is expected that it will take a significant amount of time and resources to develop any product or intellectual property capable of generating sustainable revenues.
 Accordingly, the Company's business is unlikely to generate any sustainable operating revenues in the next several years and may never do so.
 Even if the Company is able to generate revenues through licensing its technology, product sales or other commercial activities, there can be no assurance that the Company will be able to achieve and maintain positive earnings and operating cash flows.
-At June 30, 2023, the Company's remaining contractual commitments pursuant to clinical trial agreements and clinical trial monitoring agreements not yet incurred aggregated \$6,389,000 (see "Principal Commitments" below), which are currently scheduled to be incurred through approximately December 31, 2025.
+At September 30, 2023, the Company's remaining contractual commitments pursuant to clinical trial agreements and clinical trial monitoring agreements not yet incurred aggregated approximately \$6,262,000, which are currently scheduled to be incurred through approximately December 31, 2027.